 Today, eating black-eyed peas on New Year’s Day is carried on for two reasons: tradition and superstition.

 In the same way that children are nice all year so Santa Claus won’t put coal in their Christmas stockings.

 It’s a cultural custom that brings the fun of classic celebration to the hope of a prosperous year to come.

-If you want to add this custom to your bag of holiday traditions, check out my recipe for a black eyed pea and corn salad.
+If you want to add this custom to your bag of holiday traditions, check out this recipe.